conneroisu/cpre281-finalproj/README.md

 This is a feature that is not present in VHDL and is very useful for debugging and understanding the behavior of the processor.

+## Interesting notes about VHDL

-While you can do this in VHDL, it is not as easy as it is in Verilog because in VHDL you must deal with the typings of the signals and the fact that you must declare the signals before you can use them.
+While you can do this "print debugging" in VHDL, it is not as easy as it is in Verilog because in VHDL you must deal with the typings of the signals and the fact that you must declare the signals before you can use them.

 As an example, the following is the code in VHDL that prints out the values of the signals in the waveform viewer for an n-bit register which was used in a project for CPRE381.